 Scholarly Commons Citation

 Byrne, J. Peter, "Academic Freedom and Political Neutrality in Law Schools: An Essay on Structure and Ideology in Professional Education" (1993).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1575.
+1575.